 Emergency Department, Inpatient, and ICU Clinical Pathway for Children with Blunt Abdominal Solid Organ Injury

-Age Adjusted Hemodynamic Parameters
+Age-Adjusted Hemodynamic Parameters

 Due to the physiologic reserve in children, blood pressure may be maintained despite a significant blood loss.
 Tachycardia is often the only compensatory method for pediatric patients who cannot increase their stroke volume.
-Hypotension is a LATE sign typically not present until Class III Hemorrhage (30% blood loss) has occurred.
+Hypotension is a late sign typically not present until Class III Hemorrhage (30% blood loss) has occurred.

 Heart rate may also be affected by pain, anxiety, medications and hydration status.